-During his second missionary journey Paul, in Troas, sees a vision of a man in Macedonia (Greece) asking for help (Acts 16:8-9).
+Paul's time in this jail cell occurred during his second missionary journey.
+In Troas he sees a vision of a man in Macedonia (Greece) asking for help (Acts 16:8-9).
 He, Silas and others immediately set sail for Neapolis.
 From Neapolis they travel to Philippi.

 26. And suddenly there was a great earthquake, so great that the foundations of the prison were shaken . . .